Car Insurance for First-time Buyers

-Have you recently been booted off your parents’ car insurance policy?
+Were you previously insured by your parents’ auto insurance policy?
 Or maybe you just bought your first car!
 Either way, you’re going to need car insurance to keep your vehicle protected from the unexpected.

-At American Family Insurance, we think it’s important you’re informed about your policy in order to feel confident about your coverages.
+At American Family Insurance, we think it’s important you’re informed about your policy in order to feel confident in your coverage.

 Instead of thinking of insurance as just the cards in your glove box, we’ve highlighted some must-know information to get you savvy about your first car insurance policy.